 -Happy Baby puffs or Little Ducks dried fruit.
 Liv loves these for breakfast and lunches!
 I’ll put a few on her tray with some fresh, soft fruits or veggies (bites of banana, melon, avocado, peeled beans and sweet potato work really well) while I get our meals ready.
 We used to use the mesh feeder often, but Liv is getting much better at gnawing on food with her gums and swallowing it.
 She loves to pinch up tiny bites of soft food.

-Shopping List for One Month of Homemade Baby Food
+One Month of Homemade Baby Food Shopping List

 -2 sweet potatoes